JBG-hub/Chase-Bank-Project/README.md

 # Executive Summary
 ### Overview of Findings
 Chase had deposit growth each year from 2010-2016, culminitating in total deposits of $1.1B for 2016 alone.
 The compound annual growth rate (CAGR) of deposits was 10.6% during this time.
 This growth is not attributable to branch openings, as the total operating branches in 2010 is nearly identical to the operating branches in 2016.
-This suggests the positive growth is likely driven by growing customer bases and customer activity at existing branches.
+This suggests the positive growth is likely driven by customer growth and increased customer activity at existing branches.
+The U.S. economy has also been growing since the 2008 financial crisis, with positive U.S. GDP growth rates from 2010-2016.

-# Insights Deep Dive
+Below is the Chase business overview dashboard, which can be viewed here.

+### Deposit Growth Analysis
+- YoY increases of x,x,x,x,x.
+The declining trend of growth does warrant conservative growth forecasts.
+-

+### Regional Opportunities
+- New York is the state with the largest amount of deposits, and by a considerable margin.
+- States with the highest population generally have the most bank branches.
+- Florida
+- Population shifting Southward and Westward, these regions offer higher potential.

+### Urban Density Trends
+-

 # Recommendations